n8n-io/n8n-docs/docs/courses/level-one/README.md

 You will build two workflows:
 - A two-node workflow to get articles from Hacker News
-- A seven-node workflow to help our friend Nathan get records from a data warehouse, filter them, make calculations, and notify team members about the results
+- A seven-node workflow to help your client get records from a data warehouse, filter them, make calculations, and notify team members about the results

 ## How will I learn?